Localization (commutative algebra): Terminology explained by the context

 The term localization originates in the general trend of modern mathematics to study geometrical and topological objects locally, that is in terms of their behavior near each point.
-Examples of this trend are the fundamental concepts of manifolds, germs and sheafs.
+Examples of this trend are the fundamental concepts of manifolds, germs and sheaves.
 In algebraic geometry, an affine algebraic set can be identified with a quotient ring of a polynomial ring in such a way that the points of the algebraic set correspond to the maximal ideals of the ring (this is Hilbert's Nullstellensatz).
 This correspondence has been generalized for making the set of the prime ideals of a commutative ring a topological space equipped with the Zariski topology; this topological space is called the spectrum of the ring.

 In this context, a localization by a multiplicative set may be viewed as the restriction of the spectrum of a ring to the subspace of the prime ideals (viewed as points) that do not intersect the multiplicative set.

 Two classes of localizations are more commonly considered: